Kelvin-Froude wake patterns of a traveling pressure disturbance: Motivation

 It is impossible to overlook similarity of the wakes produced on deep water by objects as distinct in sizes, shapes and speeds as a waterfowl, a high-speed boat, or a tanker.
 This property has its origin in hydrodynamic similarity of the flow pattern due to a point traveling pressure source as discovered by Kelvin \cite{Kelvin}.
 The conclusion is a consequence of linearity of the theory and the dispersion law of gravity waves on deep water, which in the inviscid incompressible fluid limit, and neglecting the effects of capillarity, has the form \cite{Lamb}

 where $\omega$ is the frequency of the wave of the wave vector $\textbf{k}$, $g$ is the free fall acceleration and $k=|\textbf{k}|$.
-Indeed dimensional considerations imply that the flow pattern is characterized by a single length scale
+Indeed, dimensional considerations imply that the flow pattern is characterized by a single length scale

-hereafter called the Kelvin length, composed of $g$ and the speed of the source $v$.
-If the length is measured in Kelvin units (\ref{scale}), the problem of determining the wake pattern is parameter-free, i.e. all the wakes produced by point sources are geometrically similar (the proof of the statement is Eq.(\ref{Kelvin_integral}) below).
-The hallmark of the Kelvin wake shown in Figure \ref{wakes}a is its "feathered" appearance due to the so-called transverse and diverging wavefronts confined within $39^{\circ}$ sector \cite{Kelvin,Lamb,Newman,Faber}.
+hereafter called the Kelvin length.
+Rescaling lengths by $l$ yields a parameter-free problem, demonstrating the geometric similarity of wakes produced by point sources.
+The resulting Kelvin wake (Figure \ref{wakes}a) has a striking "feathered" appearance caused by transverse and diverging wavefronts confined within a $39^{\circ}$ sector~\cite{Kelvin, Lamb, Newman, Faber}.

 The Kelvin wake is a dispersive counterpart of the Cherenkov and Mach wakes \cite{wake_review} produced by light and sound, respectively.
-However no threshold in the form of a requirement on the speed of the source is needed for its formation.
-Indeed, the wake is formed if there is a wave mode whose phase velocity $\omega/k$ matches the projection of the velocity of the source onto the direction of radiation.
-This statement known in hydrodynamics as the condition of stationarity \cite{Newman,Faber} or more generally as the Mach-Cherenkov-Landau (MCL) constraint \cite{wake_review} applied to the dispersion law (\ref{spectrum}) acquires the form
+However, its formation does not require the source exceeding a minimum speed.
+Indeed, the wake is present if there is a wave mode whose phase velocity $\omega/k$ matches the projection of the velocity of the source onto the direction of radiation.
+This statement, known in hydrodynamics as the condition of stationarity \cite{Newman,Faber} or elsewhere in physics as the Mach-Cherenkov-Landau (MCL) constraint \cite{wake_review}, applied to the dispersion law (\ref{spectrum}) acquires the form

 where $\varphi$ is the angle between the direction of radiation of the gravity wave and the direction of motion of the source.
-Since $\cos\varphi \leqslant 1$, the wake is present if the inequality $kl\geqslant1$ holds.
-Clearly there always are modes satisfying this inequality and thus participating in producing the wake.
+Since $\cos\varphi \leqslant 1$, the wake is present if the inequality $kl\geqslant1$ holds \cite{NHY}.
+Clearly there always are modes satisfying this condition and thus participating in producing the wake.

 Ship wakes seen in practice are not strictly similar.
 Indeed, the wakes of tankers are dominated by transverse wavefronts while the wakes of high-speed boats are largely made of diverging waves.
-This is due to finite size of pressure sources that Kelvin's solution neglects \cite{Lighthill}.
-For fixed shape these effects are captured by the Froude number $F$ defined in terms of the ratio of the Kelvin length (\ref{scale}) to characteristic length scale $a$ of the source (e.g. the hull length for a slender ship)
+This is due to finite-size effects neglected by Kelvin~\cite{Lighthill}.
+These effects are characterized by the Froude number $F$ relating (for fixed shape) the characteristic length $a$ of the source (e.g. the hull length) to the Kelvin length (\ref{scale})